 For the fifth year in a row, Finland has been named the happiest country in the world according to the 2022 World Happiness Report.
 We Finns largely attribute our happiness to our connection to nature.
 Our lakes, rivers and forests not only feed us in Finland, but also provide us with a natural wellbeing and a place to slow down.
 Therefore, Visit Finland’s approach to sustainability is to nurture, conserve and preserve what is most important to us; the pure and pristine nature, the lifestyle that is so strongly rooted in it, and our culture that celebrates equality.
 Elements such as equality, integrity, safety, social progression and freedom are the cornerstones of Finnish society.

 Perhaps it comes as no surprise that the survey among tourism actors in Finland, carried out by Visit Finland in Autumn 2018, revealed that 83% of the respondents supported the idea of a national sustainable tourism programme.

+We have taken a holistic approach to sustainable development, moving beyond environmental concerns towards more inclusive industry that secures the vitality of our communities while reducing economic inequalities.
 With focus on all dimensions of sustainability (ecological, cultural, social and economic), Sustainable Travel Finland programme offers Finnish tourism industry a complete toolkit to put these strategies into action.

 Step 1.
 Commitment